hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 2: Introduction to Node.js and NPM.md

 ### 2.11.
 Creating a Simple Web Server

 We can user http module to create a simple web server.
+With the handler method we can see the details of request.

 ```js
 const http = require('http');